arangodb/docs/3.12/appendix-deprecated.md

   The metrics API provides a lot more information than the statistics API, so it is much more useful.

+- **Database target version REST API**:
+  The endpoint `/_admin/database/target-version` is deprecated in favor of the more general version API under `/_admin/version`.
+The endpoint may be removed in a future version of ArangoDB.

 - **Replication logger-follow REST API**:
   The endpoint `/_api/replication/logger-follow` is deprecated since 3.4.0 and may be removed in a future version.
 Client applications should use the REST